KentDenverSchool/KDS-Canvas-Customizations/README.md

 - Section display for students who are in a course with several cross-listed sections
 - The ability to set due date default time for assignments and quizzes
   - These are controlled on the "Kent Tweaks" tab within Course Settings

+### Planned Features

+- Allow users to set the default point value for new assignments.
+If the default is set and the points field is changed to 0, update assignment submission type to "No submission"

+###### Feel free to submit any feature requests with a pull request or an issue